rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 <!-- ======================================================================= -->
 ## derived statements

-Note that the above considerations are with regards to the default scopes of the involved sections.
+Note that the afore mentioned considerations all are with regards to the default scopes of the involved sections.

 **CLARIFICATION**
-No node can ever be allowed to close a parent section inside of one of the parent section's inner sections.
+No node can ever be allowed to close a parent section from within one of the parent section's inner sections.
 That is, without closing all of the parent section's inner sections at the same time.

-Closing a parent section inside of one of its inner sections would obviously define all those nodes, that are subsequent to the parent section's close event and presequent to the inner section's close event, to not belong to the parent section (although they would still belong to the corresponding subsection).
-Consequently, such an operation would be in conflict with the formal definition of a "subsection".
-That is, the inner section would then no longer be a subsection, it would be something else instead.
+Closing a parent section inside of one of its inner sections would obviously define all those nodes, that are subsequent to the parent section's close event and presequent to the inner section's close event, to not belong to the parent section (although they would still belong to the corresponding "subsection").
+Consequently, the definition of the term "subsection" no longer applies.
+And, because of that, the inner section would not be a subsection to that parent section, it would become something else instead.

 Note that a subset is not a subset, if it contains even one element that does not also belong to its parent set.
+Put differently, a subset is not a subset, if there is no guarantee that all elements of the subset are also elements of its parent set.
+That is, it must be guaranteed that such conditions can never be encountered.

 **CLARIFICATION**
 A section never is a subsection to itself.

 Note that the formal definition of the term "subsection" allows to state that a section is also a subsection to itself.
-In contrary to that, a section can technically never be detected to be one of its own subsections.
-For that to happen, a section would have to be opened before its sectioning node can even be entered.
-Obviously, that will never happen as any node will only be entered once during the traversal of the node tree.
+In contrary to that, a section can technically not be a subsection to itself.
+That is, because a sectioning node does not belong to its own section.

-Note that a section hierarchy can therefore not contain any cycles.
-That is, section hierarchies will always be acyclic.

 **CLARIFICATION**
 A subsequent sectioning node (type-1 or type-2), which is a sibling to a type-1 sectioning node, can never declare a subsection to that presequent type-1 section.

-That is, because the presequent section will be closed (due of its parent container) before the subsequent sectioning node can even be entered.
+That is, because the presequent section will be closed (due to its parent container) before the subsequent sectioning node can even be entered.
 Consequently, both sections can not share any content nodes.
-And, because of that, the very definition of the term "subsection" is not applicable.
+And, because of that, the definition of the terms "inner section" and "subsection" are not applicable.

 Note that the subsequent section can also not be redefined (e.g. via a rank value) to be an inner section of the closed presequent section.
-Any such redefinition would (seemingly) produce a conflict, as both sections are by structural relationship independent from each other (seemingly, as all rank values are with regards to open presequent sections).
+Any such definition would (seemingly) produce a conflict, as both sections are by structural relationship independent from each other (seemingly, as all rank values are understood to be with regards to open presequent sections, never with regards to closed presequent sections).